Back to Reference

 Artificial intelligence is a computer science field that focuses on developing software or machines that simulate human intelligence.
 AI-powered apps can usually do all kinds of tasks, such as translating content into other languages or generating art and images.

-Don’t worry — it’s not yet at the human brain’s level but it can analyze huge volumes of data faster than a data scientist can.
-That’s why it often outclasses humans in the data science field.
+While not yet at the human brain's level, AI can analyze huge volumes of data faster than a data scientist can, though the brain still performs perceptual recognition tasks much faster than even a powerful computer.

 Machine Learning (ML)